3-Country Barge Cruise:

 Wednesday, Day 11 – Péronne to Compiègne

 Our cruise today brings us to the Oise River valley.
 We will moor in the busy waterside town of Compiègne.
-There is much to see, including the Royal Palace, a neoclassical château and royal residence lavishly redecorated at Napoleon's request, a huge town square, and the train carriage where the WWI Armistice was signed to end the First World War.
+There is much to see, including the Royal Palace, a neoclassical château and royal residence lavishly redecorated at Napoleon’s request.
+Other sites include a huge town square and the train carriage where the Armistice was signed to end the First World War.
 You may also wish to hike or bike in the gorgeous forest full of ponds and delightful hamlets.
 Dinner aboard.

 Thursday, Day 12 – Compiègne to L’Isle Adam